 A fish market and semi-cafeteria restaurant, White River is a Roadfood gem in Tulsa, Oklahoma.
 Have it your way: fried, broiled, grilled or raw (oysters!).

-A Route 66 landmark known for a well-seasoned griddle that imparts deliciousness to everything that touches it, the Rock Cafe is a best-stop in Oklahoma.
+A Route 66 landmark known for a well-seasoned griddle that imparts deliciousness to everything that touches it, Rock Cafe is a best-stop in Oklahoma.

 Dilapidated but very friendly, Leo's BBQ on the outskirts of Oklahoma City serves fiery hot links, beef brisket, pit-cooked bologna, and magnificent spare ribs.